ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/feedback_first_look_legacy_code.md

 # After accepting the pull request

-Immediately after accepting it, go into the [feedback repo](/topics/create_feedback_repo/) for that pair and add feedback under a heading for this lab.
-(This may be under a heading in the README.md, or in a separate file with the name of the lab in question; this convention is still TBD as of 3:35pm October 27, 2016.
-Please resolve this on the slack channel, then update this page accordingly.)
+Immediately after accepting it, go into the [feedback repo](/topics/create_feedback_repo/) for that pair and add feedback under a heading for this lab in the README.md file.

 The feedback you should add is this:  Check the items in lab instructions (e.g. * [F16 lab03](https://ucsb-cs56-f16.github.io/lab/lab03/)) .
 For each one, did they do it or not?